alloy/graphql-finland/talk.md

 ```

 Seeing as these extensions are freeform, however, this builds an **implicit** contract between the server and client
-that then needs to be abstracted away by additional client code, which is unfortunate, when you think about it, because
+that then needs to be abstracted away by additional client code.
+This is unfortunate, when you think about it, because
 GraphQL is meant to explicitly express shapes of data.

 The Apollo team acknowledges this by adding: